 What is a Goldendoodle?

-The Goldendoodle is a cross-breed dog between a Golden Retriever and a Poodle.
 Goldendoodle puppies are ideal for many types of homes because they are laid back and adaptable.
-They are also very loyal and bonds quickly to their family.
+They are also very loyal and bond quickly to their family.

 Golden Retrievers and Poodles are both very intelligent breeds making Goldendoodle puppies easy to train with consistency and patience.
 They love structure and once trained correctly, will be a life long best friend to the entire family.